jamesarems/nxone/README.md

 # Requirement

 * Virtualization supported machine
+* 2 Ethernet cards.
+(1 for local access and 1 for public )
 * DHCP Network (Not necessary )
 * Internet
 * Atleast 4GB RAM and 100GB storage.